WilliamParlow/my-javascript-codes/README.md

 # my-javascript-codes
-A repository to place all my JavaScript codes :)  Made with love with JS&nbsp;&nbsp;:heart:
+A repository to place all my JavaScript codes.
+Made with love with JS&nbsp;&nbsp;:heart:

 ### Links for each project